 American Academy of Facial Esthetics (AAFE) – Detailed Review

 An in-depth, evidence-based evaluation of AAFE (facialesthetics.org) compared to industry standards for physician and nurse Botox & filler training.
+This is a review of publicly available online information.

 AAFE Ownership: Dentist plus possible non-medical investors.

-1. CME Accreditation for MD, DO, NP, PA, RN’s (Score: 6/10)
+CME Accreditation for MD, DO, NP, PA, RN’s

 The word “certification” is used prominently by this training program, yet it has no formal legal meaning.
 It just means receipt of a piece of paper.
 The standard for post-graduate education is CME or CEU-accredited training that is peer reviewed and backed by an organization called a “joint sponsor” who is authorized to award AMA Category 1 Credits which are the only credits accepted for physicians, NP’s, PA’s and nurses.
 AAFE has CME credits through Pace for dentists which cannot be used by doctors and nurses.
 AAFE states that another organization backs their CME for doctors and nurses called “Medical Education Resources” however in three attempts to contact them to verify credit, they have not responded.
-If you choose to attend AAFE, please check with Medical Education Resources regarding the validity of their CME credits for each class or “level” of training you plan to take.
-Also ask if any online portion has independent accreditation as an enduring material.

-2. Faculty Qualifications and Transparency (Score: 2/10)
+Faculty Qualifications and Transparency

 It is impossible to know who is teaching any one given AAFE course offering as they never list the faculty for a given date and location.
 Therefore you will not know the qualifications of your instructor.
-However, scanning social media and other reviews, it is apparent that a small group of nurses and NP’s do the hands-on training that is not marketed with dental indications.
+However, scanning social media and other reviews, it appears that a small group of nurses and NP’s do the hands-on training that is not marketed with dental indications.
 This can be problematic for hands-on, because in most states, RN injectors require other higher-licensed providers to perform the patient evaluation exam.
 Some states also require supervision for NP’s as well.
 Also, anyone teaching a hands-on class must be licensed in the state of the class.
 Many traveling aesthetic faculty are not licensed where they teach so faculty transparency is crucial for potential attendees.
 This can be quite problematic for NP’s and MD’s taking the class as they may be considered responsible for the RN and any bad outcomes that may arise from hands-on.
-It appears that this group of instructors are not from diverse experience backgrounds, but many also work for what appears to be an AAFE-operated medspa found in Ohio and in several other states.
-They have other “AAFE” branded medspas around the country with a single nurse or NP provider.
-It appears that the vast majority of the faculty trained at AAFE and have worked much or all of their careers with AAFE.
-Moreover, those who work in AAFE-branded medspas most likely trained with AAFP, and likely have no experience starting a business, hiring a medical director, and marketing as this was likely done for them in exchange for teaching revenue that flows back to Malcmacher.
-Therefore, it appears all Level 1 Botox and Filler courses are taught by these RN’s and NP’s with limited experience, until proven otherwise.
-From watching some of their YouTube videos, it appears that the courses specifically highlighting dental indications may also be taught by dentists.

 If you plan on registering for a AAFE class, please contact them first and ask for the name and degree of the instructor.
 Then go to the state nursing board website where the class is held and be certain that nurse has an active medical license in that state.
 Then if she does, do your due diligence on her experience level and history in the industry beyond involvement with AAFE.